Imperialism: Japan

 In 1875 Japan took its first operation against Joseon Korea, another territory that for centuries it coveted; the Ganghwa Island incident made Korea open to international trade.
 Korea was annexed in 1910.
 As a result of winning the Russo-Japanese War in 1905, Japan took part of Sakhalin Island from Russia.
 Precisely, the victory against the Russian Empire shook the world: never before had an Asian nation defeated a European power, and in Japan it was seen as a feat.
 Japan's victory against Russia would act as an antecedent for Asian countries in the fight against the Western powers for Decolonization.
 During World War I, Japan took German-leased territories in China's Shandong Province, as well as the Mariana, Caroline, and Marshall Islands, and kept the islands as League of nations mandates.
 At first, Japan was in good standing with the victorious Allied powers of World War I, but different discrepancies and dissatisfaction with the rewards of the treaties cooled the relations with them, for example American pressure forced it to return the Shandong area.
 By the '30s, economic depression, urgency of resources and a growing distrust in the Allied powers made Japan lean to a hardened militaristic stance.
 Through the decade, it would grow closer to Germany and Italy, forming together the Axis alliance.
 In 1931 Japan took Manchuria from China.
 International reactions condemned this move, but Japan's already strong skepticism against Allied nations meant that it nevertheless carried on.

 During the Second Sino-Japanese War in 1937, Japan's military invaded central China.
-Also, in 1938-1939 Japan made an attempt to seize the territory of Soviet Russia and Mongolia, but suffered a serious defeats (see Battle of Lake Khasan, Battles of Khalkhin Gol).
+Also, in 1938–1939 Japan made an attempt to seize the territory of Soviet Russia and Mongolia, but suffered a serious defeats (see Battle of Lake Khasan, Battles of Khalkhin Gol).
 By now, relations with the Allied powers were at the bottom, and an international boycott against Japan to deprive it of natural resources was enforced.
-Thus a military move to gain access to them was needed, and so Japan attacked Pearl Harbor, bringing the United States to World War II.
+A military move to gain access to them was deemed necessary, and so Japan attacked Pearl Harbor, bringing the United States to World War II.
 Using its superior technological advances in naval aviation and its modern doctrines of amphibious and naval warfare, Japan achieved one of the fastest maritime expansions in history.
 By 1942 Japan had conquered much of East Asia and the Pacific, including the east of China, Hong Kong, Thailand, Vietnam, Cambodia, Burma (Myanmar), Malaysia, the Philippines, Indonesia, part of New Guinea and many islands of the Pacific Ocean.
 Just as Japan's late industrialization success and victory against the Russian Empire was seen as an example among underdeveloped Asia-Pacific nations, the Japanese took advantage of this and promoted among its conquered the goal to jointly create an anti-European "Greater East Asia Co-Prosperity Sphere".
 This plan helped the Japanese gain support from native populations during its conquests especially in Indonesia.
 However, the United States had a vastly stronger military and industrial base and defeated Japan, stripping it of conquests and returning its settlers back to Japan.